VuTammy/fullstackbankingapp/README.md

 3. Tier 3 - Back end database: lowdb

 ### How to run:
+1. Download the files from this repository.
+2. Nagivate to the files you downloaded on your terminal.

-1. Install express using the command
+3. Install express using the command
 ```
 npm install express
 ```

-2. Install lowdb using the command
+4. Install lowdb using the command
 ```
 npm install lowdb
 ```

-3. Install bootstrap using the command
+5. Install bootstrap using the command
 ```
 npm install bootstrap
 ```

-4. Download the files from this repository.
-5. Start server using the command
+6. Start server using the command
 ```
 node index.js
 ```
-6. Open "http://localhost:3000" on browser.
+7. Open "http://localhost:3000" on browser.
 It should look like this

 ![example1](https://user-images.githubusercontent.com/97935337/197681963-43b60b42-a904-4607-9f9a-4ccce816af8b.png)

-7. Enjoy the application!
+8. Enjoy the application!

 ### Usage: